TimothiousAI/Techevo-RAG/README.md

    - "process campaign emails"
    - "analyze customer feedback trends"
    - "from:eman.abou_arab@bell.ca has:attachment" (retrieves and processes emails with attachments)
+   - "find all emails with attachments from eman.abou_arab@bell.ca" (tests intent extraction for Gmail query construction)
 4. Check the logs in the sidebar for detailed execution information

 ## Overview